|Water on the Desert Trail: Mexico to Canada|

 Actually, approximately 99% of giardiasis cases go unreported (based on official reported figures vs estimated infection rates) By extrapolating reported rates of cases vs unreported, and camper/backpacker outbreaks vs other outbreaks, I come up with a number of 62,000 giardiasis cases a year for waterborne transmission in the backcountry.
 Fuzzy numbers?
 Absolutely, but much more reflective of reality that the “2 outbreaks a year” reported in this paper.

-Welch goes on to say. there was no association between water consumption rates and the likelihood of disease.
+The paper goes on to say. there was no association between water consumption rates and the likelihood of disease.
 The authors discounted food or fecal-oral spread, commenting that the former had never been reported.
 To quote from that paper's abstract: The temporal distribution of cases and the absence of clustering among food preparation subgroups suggested a common source exposure.
 They discounted food preparation for good reason, because it didn’t correlate to food sharing groups!
 It DID correlate to one common source, the drinking water.
 And water consumption rates??
 Was there a correlation between food consumption rates and infection?
 Apparently not.
 The conclusion of water-borne giardiasis made sense then, and it makes sense now.

-The CDC SPECIFICALLY cited a Welch paper and said Although the advice to universally filter and disinfect backcountry drinking water to prevent disease has been debated (62), the health consequences of ignoring that standard water treatment advice have been documented in WBDOSS [Waterborne Disease and Outbreaks Associated with Drinking Water and Water] In other words, there is documentation, with data, by the Centers for Disease Control and Prevention, that Dr. Welch is wrong.
+The CDC SPECIFICALLY cited a TR Welch paper and said Although the advice to universally filter and disinfect backcountry drinking water to prevent disease has been debated (62), the health consequences of ignoring that standard water treatment advice have been documented in WBDOSS [Waterborne Disease and Outbreaks Associated with Drinking Water and Water] In other words, there is documentation, with data, by the Centers for Disease Control and Prevention, that Dr. Welch is wrong.

 My conclusion: Giardiasis as a threat to backpackers in the United States: a survey of state health departments is deeply flawed and misleading for the reasons outlined.
 For backpackers, there is more scientific evidence to support the spread of Giardiasis through water than there is through hygiene.
 That said, there is good scientific evidence that hygiene plays a significant role in gastrointestinal health for outdoors people.
-Logic tells me there are many cases of giardiasis in the backpacker community as the result of poor hygiene despite lack of studies to properly support that claim.
+Logic tells me there are some cases of giardiasis in the backpacker community as the result of poor hygiene despite lack of studies to properly support that claim.
 Having been diagnosed with giardiasis three times, I am treating my water and washing my hands.
 Others are welcome to make their own risk assessment.

 Please click the like button if you like this article.
 I invite your comments and corrections.
 Have a great hike!